Technigo/project-custom-hooks-qr-code-generator-vite/instructions.md

 ## QR Code Generator Project - React and Custom Hooks

-This week, you will dive into a project that involves generating QR codes using React and a custom hook.
-The QR Code Generator Demo project is a simple yet effective tool that allows users to input a URL, generate a QR code from it, and download the generated code as an image.
-Your mission is to understand the existing codebase and potentially expand upon it, ensuring that the application is user-friendly and robust.
+This week, you'll explore a project that uses React and a custom hook to create QR codes.
+The QR Code Generator Demo project lets users type in a URL, turn it into a QR code, and download it as an image.
+Your task is to understand and possibly expand the existing code to make sure it’s easy to use and works well.

+A key part of this project is the qrcode library.
+This tool helps turn the URLs into QR codes, which are special barcodes that can be scanned to show the URL.
+The qrcode library is used in two ways in the project:

+Directly: Like in the QrExample component, where it turns a URL into a QR code right in the component.
+In a Custom Hook: Used in the main app logic, inside a custom hook named useQRCodeGenerator, making the QR code creation logic easy to use in different parts of the app.
+As you work through the project, think about how the qrcode library is used, how the QR code data is managed, and how the user interface changes based on the data.
+Dive in, explore, and have fun coding!

 ### Context: